Home Mortgages Mortgage guides Climate change, could it affect your property and mortgage?

 Coastal erosion

-With extreme weather and rising sea levels, more properties will be at risk of complete loss of value due to coastal erosion.
+Coastal erosion is the loss or displacement of land, due to wind, waves and tides.
+With extreme weather and rising sea levels, more properties will be at risk of losing their full value due to coastal erosion.

 Landslide